How to Become a Physical Therapist Assistant (and Why You Should)

-Physical therapist assistants are part of a team that works with patients who have injuries or medical conditions that limit their mobility or make it difficult to perform everyday tasks and activities, according to the American Physical Therapy Association (APTA).
-PTAs typically observe patients before, during and after therapy; help them perform exercises; treat patients through massage and stretching and educate family members about post-treatment care.
+Physical therapist assistants work in teams and treat patients who have injuries or medical conditions that limit their mobility or make it difficult to perform everyday tasks and activities, according to the American Physical Therapy Association (APTA).
+PTAs accommodate patients' schedules for optimal treatment plans.

 Some common activities that PTAs assist patients with include: stretching, ultrasound therapy, therapeutic massage, balance and coordination training, electrical stimulation or heat and ice treatments.

-How to become a physical therapist assistant
+How do you become a physical therapist assistant?

 Step 2: Pass the licensing exam

-Once applicants have graduated from a PTA program, they're eligible to take the National Physical Therapy Exam (NPTE) for physical therapist assistants.
+Once applicants have graduated from a PTA program, they're eligible to take the National Physical Therapy Exam for physical therapist assistants.
 Once you pass this exam, you'll be a licensed PTA.

 More details on the NPTE can be found at The Federation of State Boards of Physical Therapy website.
-Depending on the state, physical therapist assistants may also need to take continuing education courses to keep their license.
+Depending on the state, physical therapist assistants may also need to take continuing education courses to maintain their license.

 Step 3: Brush up on these in-demand PTA skills

-While a great physical therapy assistant program will be sure to equip you with the necessary skills, a little extra proficiency in these skill areas will help your resume stand out to employers.
+While a great physical therapy assistant program is designed to equip you with the necessary technical skills, a little extra proficiency in these skill areas will help your resume stand out to employers.
 You might also consider getting involved in extracurricular activities to polish your skills.